Looking for souvenir ideas? These 10 classic keepsakes will ensure your holiday lives long in the memory…

 What are your favourite holiday souvenir ideas?

-Just be careful not to go overboard — your luggage allowance can be a real buzzkill.
+When you’re buying souvenirs just be careful not to go overboard — your luggage allowance can be a real buzzkill.
 And remember, when it comes to traditional clothing, sometimes it’s best to leave the lederhosen behind.

 Have I missed any of your favourite souvenir ideas?
 Let me know in the comments below.